-You may receive a notice or a phone call about a scheduled maintenance outage that will interrupt your service.
-It means crews will be performing maintenance or upgrading equipment that serves you or your neighborhood.
+You may receive written notice or a phone call about a scheduled maintenance outage that will interrupt your service.
+Crews will be performing maintenance or upgrading equipment serving you or your neighborhood.

 Turning off your power is a safety precaution we take to protect our crews.
 We isolate the smallest possible area and provide advance notice so you can plan for this period without power.

 You'll usually be provided with at least two days advance notice before a scheduled maintenance outage, and we'll update you with changes whenever possible.

 If you plan to use a generator during an outage, please ensure it meets National Electrical Code Articles 701 and 702 and does not interconnect with Idaho Power’s electrical system.
 If you have any questions, contact us beforehand at 208-388-2323, or 1-800-488-6151.

 In addition, check out this Using Portable Generators (PDF) brochure.
 It gives more details about generator safety recommendations and guidelines.